 Luckily, the IRS doesn't care about small gifts.
 It's the big ones — those that might deplete your grandparents' future estate — that the government is concerned with.
 The IRS, therefore, allows each of your grandparents to give you $15,000 a year as of 2019 without worrying about the gift tax.
 If they both want to give you the car as a gift, they can double this amount to $30,000.
 Only the balance of the car's value over this amount is subject to the taxes.
 Therefore, if they give you a $30,000 car, no taxes are due.
 If they give you a $35,000 car, $5,000 of the gift is taxable.
 If your grandparents aren't married and if one of them gives you a $25,000 car, he's incurred taxes on $10,000 of it -- the difference between the car's value and the $15,000 per person exemption.

 The Unified Credit

-- Bankrate.com: Estate Tax and Gift Tax Amounts
+- Bankrate.com: Estate and Gift Tax Exemption Amounts for 2016-2017

 - IRS: Frequently Asked Questions on Gift Taxes